techinc/LedWallServer/README.md

 node server.js --runAtHome

+Obviously you should also run the servers with the animation or game that you want to start.

 The screen can be found at localhost:3000/screen

 If someone can create some forman file for this that would be awesome